esamattis/immer-reducer/README.md

     count: 0,
 };

+/**
+ * Simple actions are simple.
+No side effects.
+Just state
+ * updates using Immer.
+Everything else should be made
+ * using thunks.
+ */
-const SimpleActions = createActions(initialState, {
+const SimpleActions = createSimpleActions(initialState, {
     /**
      * draftState is an Immer proxy so the updates can be made in
      * mutable style but the actual result will be properly immutable